 Federal House of Representatives:

 If you wish to appeal some aspect concerning the valuation of your property, you must file an appeal application with the County Board of Equalization.
 Please refer to Reason for Appeal to see what type of appeal applies to your situation.
-All evidence supporting your estimation of market value must be included when filing your application for each parcel appealed.
+All evidence supporting your market value estimation must be included when filing your application for each appealed parcel.
 If supporting evidence is not included, the board will deny the appeal.

 The "Request for Review" link below will take you to an online form.
-Fill out the form (3 tabs), upload any needed documentation and press the "Submit" button.
+Fill out the form (2 tabs), upload any needed documentation, and press the "Submit" button.
 Your application has been submitted.
-Filing deadline is September 15, 2021 5:00 p.m.
-All appeal forms and evidence must be received online, in person or by mail prior to that time.
-A separate appeal form and supporting evidence is required for each parcel appealed.
+The filing deadline is September 15, 5:00 p.m.
+All appeal forms and evidence must be received online, in person, or by mail before that time.
+A separate appeal form and supporting evidence are required for each parcel appealed.
 Hearing times will be set as needed.
-Please provide valid contact information including current phone numbers and please make yourself available for phone calls from Wasatch County.
+Please provide valid contact information, including current phone numbers, and please make yourself available for phone calls from Wasatch County.

 County budget information can be found here.
-Information found here includes past and present budgets as well as proposed budgets for future years (November and December each year).
+Information found here includes past and present budgets and tentative budgets for future years (November and December each year).

 Business licenses are needed for any business doing business in the unincorporated county.